A Bit of History

 To Hollow the Eggs

 Pin (I got mine from the collar of a new shirt)

 plastic bowl to collect raw eggs

 2. Stick a toothpick (or something else clean and sharp) in to break up the yolk.
 Hold the egg over a clean bowl and let the content flow out.
-Use toothpick to help this process along.
+Use a toothpick to help this process along.
 Shake the egg from time to time to get things lose.

 3. Rinse the egg with clean water, shake it gently and repeat rinsing.

-4. Dry the egg and put it in a oven safe pan.
+4. Dry the egg and put it in an oven safe pan.
 Repeat with all your eggs and then bake them at 300F for 10 minutes.
 This kills bacteria and makes the eggs stronger.

 II – Preserve the Eggs